dembanakh/TheGameIsALiar/README.md

 ![Logo](logo.png)

 Entry for Community Game Jam 2019 with the theme "The Game Is A Liar".
-A player controls a mine cart inside a mine area, which consists of a railroad network, and needs to collect as many coal pieces as possible while facing obstacles on the road.
+The player controls a mine cart inside a mine area, which consists of a railroad network, and needs to collect as many coal pieces as possible while facing obstacles on the road.
 However, the game contains many lies and traps, as the theme requires - e.g. fake obstacles.

 ![Gameplay](screenshot.png)